ToFeWe/Bagging-Regression-Trees/src/documentation/model_specs.rst

 Overview for JSON files
 =======================
-All JSON files (except *dgp_models.json*) are used to define a dictionary in python.
-Below we will give a short descriptions to all json files (also referred to as dictionary) and its keys.
+All JSON files are used to define a dictionary in python.
+Below we will give a short descriptions to all JSON files (also referred to as dictionary) and its keys.
 The default values are all inline with the descriptions in the final term paper and hence omitted here.
+There is no JSON, which describes the Data Generating Processes, as those are fixed anyways in the *DataSimulation* class.

 boston_settings.json
 ********************